MicrosoftDocs/minecraft-creator/creator/Reference/Content/FogsReference/Examples/FogsIntroduction.md

                 float "fog_start" // The distance from the player that the fog will begin to appear. 'fog_start' must be less than or equal to 'fog_end'. float "fog_end"<0.000000-*> // The distance from the player that the fog will become fully opaque. 'fog_end' must be greater than or equal to 'fog_start'. string "render_distance_type"<"fixed", "render"> // Determines how distance value is used.
 Fixed distance is measured in blocks.
-Dynamic distance is multiplied by the current render distance. object "transition_fog" : opt // Additional fog data which will slowly transition to the distance fog of current biome.
-                {
-                    object "init_fog" // Initial fog that will slowly transition into water distance fog of the biome when player goes into water.
-                    {
-                        color "fog_color" // The color that the fog will take on. float "fog_start" // The distance from the player that the fog will begin to appear. 'fog_start' must be less than or equal to 'fog_end'. float "fog_end"<0.000000-*> // The distance from the player that the fog will become fully opaque. 'fog_end' must be greater than or equal to 'fog_start'. string "render_distance_type"<"fixed", "render"> // Determines how distance value is used.
-Fixed distance is measured in blocks.
 Dynamic distance is multiplied by the current render distance.
-                    }
-                    float "min_percent"<0.000000-1.000000> // The minimum progress of fog transition. float "mid_seconds"<0.000000-*> // The time takes to reach certain progress('mid_percent') of fog transition. float "mid_percent"<0.000000-1.000000> // The progress of fog transition after 'mid_seconds' seconds. float "max_seconds"<0.000000-*> // Total amount of time takes to complete fog transition.
-                }
             }
             object "weather" : opt // The fog settings for when the camera is in the air with active weather (rain, snow, etc..).
             {